Shima-shoki/An-introduction-to-satellite-image-analysis-with-python/README.md

-**The sentinel-2 images attached to the repository is resampled to have a 60 m resolution, not 10 m or 20 m resolution which are mentioned in the code.**
+**The sentinel-2 images attached to the repository were resampled to have a 60 m resolution, not 10 m or 20 m resolution which is mentioned in the code.**
-Since I'm not very much familiar with GitHub, I couldn't upload the full resolution satellite images that are too large to do so.
+Since I'm not very much familiar with GitHub, I couldn't upload the full-resolution satellite images that are too large to do so.
 I added a code for the google earth engine (GEE) to download sentinel-2 images as geotiff files that are used in the tutorial.
 Please kindly modify some of the parameters in the GEE download code to find the target images you're looking for.
-Sorry for the incovinience!
+Sorry for the inconvenience!